August 1, 2016

 2011 Lucie Marchand, M.S. candidate, Agrocampus Ouest, Centre d’Angers, National Institute of Horticulture, Angers, France.
 May-August, 2011.
 Project: Deficit irrigation of sweet cherry.

-Dong, Y., Einhorn, T.C., and Wang, Y. In-submission.
+Dong, Y., Wang, Y. and Einhorn, T.C.
+2018.
 Characterization of postharvest physiology, storage quality and physiological disorders of ‘Gem’ pear (Pyrus communis) treated with 1-Methylcyclopropene.
-Postharvest Biology and Technology.
+Scientia Horticulturae 240: 631-637.

 Pasa, M.S. and Einhorn, T. 2017.
 Prohexadione calcium (effects) on shoot growth of ‘Starkrimson’ pear trees.
 Brazilian Journal of Horticultural Science 52 (2): 75-83.